Dandandan-mo/Part-A-Docs/README.md

 ## User Stories

-1. As a scrapbooker, I am very picky with the design of the stickers and washitapes used for scrapbooking, and it is time consuming to visit different brick-and-mortar craft stores or sticker shops.
+1. As a scrapbooker, I find it time-consuming to visit different brick-and-mortar craft stores or sticker shops to collect materials in good design.
 I want to view a collection of sticker and washi tape products on an online platform, so that I can quickly find the products I want to buy.
 2. As a scrapbooker, I consume large numbers of scrapbook stickers and washi tapes daily and I constantly need to buy new ones.
 I want to be able to place orders online, so that I can save the trouble of commuting to a brick-and-mortar sticker shop to buy what I need.
+3. As a scrapbooker, I am very picky with the design of the stickers and washitapes used for scrapbooking.
+I want to be able to contact a sticker shop when there are no satisfying products, so that I can describe my preferred design pattern to the shop owner and hopefully they could find matching products for me.

 ## Wireframes